-LEARNING: Students will be exposed to the best available resources and be guided in best practices concerning topics related to gospel renewal and pastoral leadership.
+LEARNING: Students are exposed to the best available resources and guided in best practices concerning topics related to gospel renewal and pastoral leadership.

 PRACTICING: Since knowledge that isn’t used isn’t retained, students will be required to implement what they have learned within their church and context.

-MENTORING/COACHING: Since change is never a solo enterprise, students will be assigned to a mentored cohort during which monthly meetings will provide encouragement and accountability for the formative journey into cross-tethered leaders.
+MENTORING/COACHING: Since change is never a solo enterprise, students are assigned to a mentored cohort during which monthly meetings provide encouragement and accountability for the formative journey into a cross-tethered life and ministry.

-Applicants must have an accredited, theological master’s degree as well as significant ministry experience (typically five years) that enables them to engage as a ministry peer with other students pursuing an advanced, professional doctorate.
+Applicants must possess an earned and accredited theological master’s degree (MDiv or similar) as well as at least five years of post-master’s, vocational ministry experience that enables each student to engage as a ministry peer with others pursuing a professional doctorate.
 The DMin application will look for applicants with a clear understanding of their ministry identity and calling, and a readiness to engage in ongoing personal and spiritual formation.

 Applying is simple.
 To start you can complete and submit your application online.